menu icon

 To Die For Blueberry Muffins

-↓ Jump to Recipe
+Jump to Recipe

 These delicious blueberry muffins are to die for!
 Made with fresh or frozen blueberries and an optional streusel topping, they come out moist and tender every time.
-This recipe was originally shared in 2013 and has been updated to include a new video and imagery.

-blueberry muffins on platter
+Blueberry muffins on platter.

-• Basic ingredients: The recipe is made from ingredients that you probably already have on hand like flour, baking powder and salt, eggs, milk, oil and sugar.
+• Basic ingredients.
+The recipe is made from ingredients that you probably already have on hand like flour, baking powder and salt, eggs, milk, oil and sugar.

-• Easy to store: I like making muffins in advance for quick breakfasts during the week.
+• Easy to store.
+I like making muffins in advance for quick breakfasts during the week.
 Store the muffins in an airtight container on the counter, and they'll last for days.
 Store in the freezer and they'll keep for months.

 📢 What Others Are Saying